by Kelly R. Smith

-Social networking sites have come to have a huge impact on the lives of most everyone who is connected.
+Social networking sites have come to have a huge impact on the lives of most everyone who is connected, especially during the COVID-19 lockdown.
 In the grand scheme of things this digital behemoth is a relatively new phenomenon.
 And yet we have come to take it all for granted and until recently we assumed it was all benign.
 Perhaps it is time to rethink that.

 Facebook Betrayed Our Trust

 Facebook is the big guy on the block.
 It hosts 2,230,000,000 monthly visitors.
 In 2017 it generated 40.65 billion dollars in sales/revenue.
 Friends, this is big business.
 Very big business.